microbit-foundation/dev-docs/software/interface.md

 layout: page
 order:
 title: DAPLink and the USB Interface
-heading: DAPlink and the USB interface
+heading: DAPLink and the USB interface
 description: the DAPLink software running on the USB interface chip for the micro:bit provides the drag and drop programming and debugging features that make the micro:bit so easy to use.
 permalink: /software/daplink-interface/
 ref: software